frnrbt/ondorse-home/blog/risk-based-approach-to-aml.md

 ---
 title: >-
-  Customer due diligence: Discover the benefits of adopting a risk-based approach
+  Customer due diligence: discover the benefits of adopting a risk-based approach
 subtitle: >-
   Because all customers are different, the verification processes put in place